theeternalsw0rd/lpress/README.md

 In order to get this package and its dependencies to load, please add

-GrahamCampbell\HTMLMin\HTMLMinServiceProvider

-and

-EternalSword\LPress\LPressServiceProvider
+'GrahamCampbell\HTMLMin\HTMLMinServiceProvider',
+'Illuminate\Html\HtmlServiceProvider',
+'EternalSword\LPress\LPressServiceProvider',

-to your app config service proividers list.
+to your app config service providers list.

+and add

+'HTML'      => 'Illuminate\Html\HtmlFacade',
+'Form'      => 'Illuminate\Html\FormFacade',

+to your app config aliases array.